 See the library reading list for this module (Medway)

-Relate the pathophysiology of injury to common signs and symptoms of sports injuries.
+2. Identify and recognise the signs and symptoms of common injuries.

 Back to top

 Credit level 4.
 Certificate level module usually taken in the first stage of an undergraduate degree.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.